When is our next electronics recycling event?

-- $2,400 raised via donations and fees to support our Zero Waste programs in Wayne
+- $2,900 in donations and fees raised to support our Zero Waste programs, up 20% from last year

-This was the smoothest run electronics recycling event ever.
-We owe special thanks to the many people who helped make it that way:
+We owe special thanks to the many people who helped make our annual event a success:

-- Coach Kaminsky and the Wayne State College Men's Basketball players who helped do heavy lifting and senior citizen home pick ups
+- Coach Kaminsky and the Wayne State College Men's Basketball Team

-- Nebraska Department of Environmental Quality for funding via the Waste Reduction and Recycling Incentive Grant.
+- Nebraska Department of Environment & Energy for funding via the Waste Reduction and Recycling Incentive Grant

 With partners like these, the community of Wayne will continue to be successful in our efforts to Recycle Right and reach Zero Waste.
 Thank you!